Channable

 Campos inglés

-3. Optimize your titles and descriptions
+3. Optimize product titles and descriptions

-• Max length: Max 150 characters
+• Max. length: Max 150 characters

 • Distinguish between variants: Add the distinguishing details of each variant to the title.